-However, not every place necessarily welcomes pups with open arms.
-People travel with their dogs more and more today, so I set out to learn about the most dog friendly cities to visit in the US.
+However, (gasp!) not every place welcomes pups with open arms.
+People travel with their dogs more and more today, plus bring them along to more places locally, though, so we were pretty curious about the most dog friendly cities in the US.

-Of course, dogs can’t go everywhere we go.
-For example, many national parks understandably don’t allow dogs because of the delicate environment and wildlife.ย Still, there are plenty of options for dog friendly vacations.
+Of course, we know dogs can’t go everywhere we go (again, gasp!).
+For example, many national parks understandably don’t allow dogs because of the delicate environment and wildlife.

 Jump ahead to: